-Learning how to use a large format camera can seem a bit daunting if you are used to using a DSLR.
-There is no automation, and the camera is literally little more than a light tight box.
+Learning how to use a large format camera can seem a bit daunting if you are accustomed to using a modern digital camera.
+There is no automation to help you, and the layout and variety of controls is very different from what most photographers are familiar with.
 In reality, there is nothing inherently difficult about making a photograph with a large format camera.
 You just have to be a bit more patient and a bit more methodical.
-The main differences are ergonomics and speed of operation, the principles of photography stay the same.
-Large format photography is much slower than digital photography, or even film photography with roll film or 35mm cameras.
-Some would argue that it is almost a different art form, because of the way it forces you to work.
+The main differences are in the ergonomics and speed of operation, the principles of photography stay the same, whatever the camera.

 Before you Start

-Large format requires quite a lot of equipment in addition to the camera, so it’s a good idea to have a checklist of all things you need, especially if like me, you share some of that equipment with other set ups.
-It’s easy to forget something like your loupe or rocket blower, and it’s a real pain if you do.
+Large format requires quite a lot of equipment in addition to the camera, so it’s a good idea to have a checklist of all things you need.
+Especially if you share some of that equipment with other set ups.
+It’s easy to forget something like your loupe or dust blower, and it’s a real pain if you do.

 I have also written a guide to loading large format film holders